 When you call, be prepared to:

-- Listen to a Local Weather or Radio station for the latest updates on weather in your area.
+1. Listen to a local weather or radio station for updates on area weather

 TORNADO WATCH: Tornadoes are possible in your area.
 Remain alert for approaching storms.

-TORNADO WARNING: A tornado has been sighted or indicated by weather radar, if a tornado warning is issued for your area and the sky becomes threatening, move to your pre-designated place of safety.
+TORNADO WARNING: A tornado has been sighted or indicated by weather radar, if a tornado warning is issued for your area, move to your pre-designated place of safety.

-SEVERE THUDERSTORM WATCH: Severe thunderstorms are possible in your area.
+SEVERE THUNDERSTORM WATCH: Severe thunderstorms are possible in your area.
 Remain alert for approaching storms.

 SEVERE THUNDERSTORM WARNING: Severe thunderstorms are occurring.